P R I D E W E E K 2 0 2 3

 Why Pride in August?

 Pride Month in June marks the 1969 Stonewall Riots in New York City.
-The first Canadian gay rights protest was in August 1971 on Parliament Hill.
-By 1973, Pride Weeks started in various cities during August.
-Chatham-Kent holds its Pride Fest following this Canadian tradition,
+The first Canadian gay rights protest however was in August 1971 on Parliament Hill (the We Demand Rally).
+By 1973, Pride Weeks started in various cities during August (Vancouver, Toronto, Ottawa, Montreal, Saskatoon and Winnipeg).
+Chatham-Kent (amongst other locations in Canada) holds Pride Celebrations in August following this Canadian tradition.